by Freddy Tran Nager, Founder of Atomic Tango + Road Trip Lover; photo by Nick Karvounis on Unsplash…

 - They live in big cities filled with public transportation and

 black marketride sharing options, like Uber and Lyft.

 - They’re financially challenged, and owning a car in the big city has never been more expensive.
 We urbanites have to take out a loan just to secure a parking space.
 Barely kidding: USC charges me $14/day to park on campus, and I work there)

 So, of course, they would rather not invest their limited funds into vehicle ownership.

 First, young adults are getting better jobs, and to impress their dates/golf-club buddies/boss, they can’t show up in an Uber.

 Second, they’re spawning, and raising a child in the big city has also never been more expensive.
-The suburbs are already beckoning with their spacious homes (“For the price of an L.A. condo, we can buy three houses?!”), safe neighborhoods, and well-funded public schools.
+The suburbs are already beckoning with spacious homes (“For the price of an L.A. condo, we can buy three houses?!”), safer neighborhoods, and well-funded public schools.
 So young parents are flocking to suburbia, where pub crawls are out, and soccer practice carpools are in.